Africanpride/laravel-translation/readme.md

 route_group_config.middleware [string|array]
 ```
 Apply middleware to the routes which ship with the package.
 For example, you may
-which to use the `auth` middleware to ensure package user interface is only
+wish to use the `auth` middleware to ensure package user interface is only
 accessible to logged in users.

 ```